Salman Khan, Katrina Kaif, Iulia Vantur & Others Attend Aayush-Arpita's Wedding Anniversary Bash

 Shilpa Shetty & Raj Kundra

-The 'Dhadkan' actress walked in hand-in-hand with her hubby and we must say, they made a dashing pair.
+The 'Dhadkan' actress walked hand-in-hand with her hubby and we must say, they made for a dashing pair.

 Jacqueline Fernandez

-The actress who shared screen-space with Salman in films like 'Kick', 'Race 3' too attended the Khan's double celebrations.
+The actress who shared screen space with Salman in films like 'Kick', 'Race 3' too attended the Khan's double celebrations.

-Meanwhile, Arpita Khan Sharma also took to her Instagram page to pen a love-soaked note for her hubby dearest.
+Meanwhile, Arpita Khan Sharma took to her Instagram page to pen a love-soaked note for her hubby dearest.
 She wrote, "We may not have it all together but, together we have it all.
 Happy 5th Anniversary my Love♥️.
 I can't thank you enough for being the perfect balance in our relationship.
 I love you very very much.
 From being friends to being a boyfriend to becoming a husband & then a father, every journey has been amazing.
 It doesn't feel like its been 5 years.
 Thank you for always grounding me, being my reality mirror & having my back. @aaysharma my forever." (sic)

 Salman Khan To Become 'Mamu' Again; His Sister Arpita Expecting Her Second Baby With Aayush Sharma?